Connect With Us

-Since 1994, the Environmental Change and Security Program (ECSP) has explored the connections among environmental, health, and population dynamics and their links to conflict, human insecurity, and foreign policy.
-ECSP brings together scholars, policymakers, the media, and practitioners through events, research, publications, multimedia content (audio and video), and our daily blog, New Security Beat.
+Since 1994, the Environmental Change and Security Program (ECSP) has actively pursued the connections between the environment, health, population, development, conflict, and security.
+ECSP brings together scholars, policymakers, media, and practitioners through events, research, publications, multimedia content, and our award-winning blog, New Security Beat.

-2. Environment, Conflict, and Security: Natural resources are increasingly factors in conflict outcomes and the security of states.
-Climate change is expected to act as a threat multiplier in many security contexts.
-Yet environmental interdependence is proving a powerful incentive for cooperation and peacebuilding.
-ECSP works with policymakers, practitioners, and scholars to debate new research and develop policy responses in environmental, diplomatic, development, and security realms.
+Natural resources, including water, are factors in conflict and affect national and international security.
+Climate change is expected to act as a threat multiplier in unstable countries and contexts.
+Yet environmental interdependence can be a powerful incentive for cooperation and peacebuilding.
+ECSP works with policymakers, practitioners, and scholars to explore new research and develop policy responses that link the environmental, diplomatic, development, and security realms.

 Sustainable Development and Climate Resilience

 Ending poverty and building the capacity of people to respond to shocks requires a transdisciplinary approach.
 Increasingly we see that addressing environmental change and climate impacts is a critical component of sustainable development.
 ECSP highlights efforts to empower vulnerable populations to address the effects of climate change and helps policymakers and program managers find ways to preserve critical natural resources while providing for people.